ceylon/ceylon.build/README.md

 }
 ```

-When this `yourbuildmodule` is launched, it will build the task graph and run requested tasks and their dependencies.
+When `yourbuildmodule` is launched, the engine will build the task graph and run requested tasks and their dependencies.

 Using the above tasks declarations, launching `ceylon run yourbuildmodule/1.0.0 test doc` will result in the
 execution of task `compile`, `compile-tests`, `test` and `doc` in this order.

-Arguments can be passed to each task using the `-Dtask:argument`.
+Arguments can be passed to each task using the `-Dtask:argument` syntax.

 For example, `compile` task has support for `--javac` argument and `doc` task for `--non-shared` and `--source-code`
 arguments, then, the following command can be used:
 `ceylon run mybuildmodule/1.0.0 test doc -Dcompile:--javac=-g:source,lines,vars -Ddoc:--non-shared -Ddoc:--source-code`